whats-good/uniform-graphql/notes.md

 - add either nodemon or webpack hot reloading.
 - consider using the apollo-explorer instead of playground.
 - understand how `unique symbol` works.
+- maybe i should use graphql-typdefs and codegen to have my types, instead of this elaborate fp system
+- watch this 40 minute tutorial: https://www.youtube.com/watch?v=wqm5ibtCSf0